fnogatz/RKI-Data-Diff-lfs/README.md

 17. `DFID`

 Note that the flag `--without-metadata` provided by the scripts `csv-transform.sh` and `csv-sort.sh` removes the last three columns `GueltigAb`, `GueltigBis`, and `DFID`.
 This makes it easier to compare two CSV files, as for instance done in the optional *check* phase.

+#### Common Error Messages

+- `The MySQL server is running with the --secure-file-priv option so it cannot execute this statement`
+  - Please make sure the SQL user has `FILE` privileges and is allowed to access the specified data directory.
+- `cat: 2-tmp.csv: Permission denied`
+  - The user that executes the script cannot access the CSV dump created by the MySQL process.
+Make sure to adjust the user's group or the file permissions of files created by MySQL.